jpmml/jpmml-evaluator/README.md

 # Features #

-JPMML-Evaluator is *de facto* the reference implementation of the PMML specification for the Java platform:
+JPMML-Evaluator is *de facto* the reference implementation of the PMML specification versions 3.0, 3.1, 3.2, 4.0, 4.1 and 4.2 for the Java platform:

 1. Pre-processing of active fields according to the [DataDictionary] (http://www.dmg.org/v4-2-1/DataDictionary.html) and [MiningSchema] (http://www.dmg.org/v4-2-1/MiningSchema.html) elements:
-  * Complete data type system
+  * Complete data type system.
   * Complete operational type system.
   * Treatment of outlier, missing and/or invalid values.
 2. Model evaluation: